Fire of Zamani: Background and promotion

-Ice Prince first announced the album's title and release timeframe during an interview with Toolz on NdaniTV's The Juice.
-He said, "I'm working on an album for 2013.
-I can't announce the date yet but later on in the year, there will be an album called the Fire of Zamani.
-One of the stories I'm trying to tell is that criticism brings out the beast and fire in you.
-Often being criticized from my first album, I'm working on the next album like I've never worked on anything in my life before".
-Furthermore, he said he heard the phrase Fire of Zamani while listening to 2face's The Unstoppable album.
-Fire of Zamani was initially scheduled for release on September 9, 2013, in order to commemorate the victims of a 2001 Jos crisis.
-On October 17, 2013, Ice Prince revealed the album's artwork as a collage consisting of small posters.
-Four days later, he released its track listing.
+Ice Prince first announced the album's title and release timeframe while speaking with Toolz on Ndani TV's The Juice.

+He said he put everything into the record, working on it as if it were his first.
+Additionally, he claimed to have heard the term "Fire of Zamani" while listening to 2face's album The Unstoppable.
+Originally slated for release on September 9, 2013, Fire of Zamani was meant to honor those who perished in the Jos crisis of 2001.
+On October 17, 2013, Ice Prince revealed the album's artwork as a collage consisting of small posters and released the track list four days later.
 Fire of Zamani is available on the Spinlet platform, a digital media library application similar to iTunes.

-Chocolate City held an album launch concert on November 23, 2013, at the Expo Hall of the Eko Hotels and Suites.
+Chocolate City held an album launch concert on November 23, 2013, at Eko Hotels and Suites' Expo Hall.
 The concert featured performances from Ice Prince, Chip, M.I Abaga, Don Jazzy, Olamide, Burna Boy, Sunny Neji, Yung L, Ruby, Morell, Jeremiah Gyang, DJ Caise and DJ Edu.
-In December 2013, Ice Prince held an album listening session at the Hilton Sandton in Johannesburg.
+Ice Prince hosted an album listening session at the Hilton Sandton in Johannesburg in December 2013.
 He gave a detailed account of each song on the album and signed autograph copies of the album for each guest.
 The event was hosted by South African rapper Da L.E.S.